 The health benefits offered to retired employees by the University are influenced by the cost of providing medical care, by the programs offered by the health insurance industry, and by the regulations the federal government mandates for Medicare.
 Each of these is subject to change, as is the University's approach to meeting those changes.
-The material which follows represents the authors' understanding of the health benefits offered to retired employees in 2014.
+The material below represents the authors' understanding of the health benefits offered to retired employees in 2021.
 We hope this information will give you an overall sense of the scope and costs of the University's retiree health program.
-However, the details of that program will almost certainly be different in 2015 and in future years.
+However, the details and costs of that program will almost certainly be different in 2022 and future years.

 Providing health care coverage is a complicated process and the University continues to make improvements in the program.
-It contracts for the management of its benefits programs with ADP.
+It contracts out the management of its benefits programs.
 Not surprisingly mistakes have sometimes been made.
 Retirees should be wary and vigilant for unexpected changes and unexplained problems, and should not hesitate to question Human Resources about them.

-When you enroll in the University's retiree health program you will need to select from a number of different options.
+Unless you obtain coverage from another employer or as a dependent on a spouse's plan, or when such coverage ceases, you should enroll in the University's retiree health program.
+When you enroll you will need to select from a number of different options.
 Before you do so you should become very familiar with the information available on the website of the Division of Human Resources (for security this now requires authentication by PennWebLogin with PennKey and password).
 In addition, you may find it useful to discuss the options with some of your retired colleagues already in the program to get their perspectives on the options available.

-Health benefits for retired employees of the University of Pennsylvania currently are similar to those for full time employees.
-The summary below includes information taken from the following sources, which can be accessed on the Penn Division of Human Resources website: "Retiring from Penn" (September 2013), "University of Pennsylvania Benefits", and "Faculty Income Allowance Plan" (September 2013).
+Health benefits for retired employees of the University of Pennsylvania are currently similar to those for full time employees.
+The summary below includes information taken from the following sources, which can be accessed on the Penn Division of Human Resources website: "2021 Annual Selection Guide" and "Faculty Income Allowance Plan (FIAP)".

-The rules regarding the timing and conditions for enrollment for retiree health benefits are quite specific and should be examined well in advance of retirement.
-You must complete an enrollment form electing or deferring University retiree medical coverage within the 90-day period prior to your last day of service or participation in the program may be permanently waived.
+The rules regarding the timing and conditions for enrollment for retirees' and their dependents' health benefits are quite specific and should be examined well in advance.
+When your department enters your retirement date into the WorkDay@Penn system you will receive an alert and should begin the process of selecting these benefits.
+If you defer your benefits it is important to have any dependents listed in WorkDay@Penn at the time of your retirement.
+The Benefits Solution Center (1-866-799-2329) can assist you with these processes.
+You should complete them and verify your eligibility within the 90-day period prior to your last day of service or participation in the program may be permanently waived.
 For more detailed and current information, please refer to plan descriptions and information available from the Division of Human Resources.